-Cleveland Clinic has a tradition of ethical standards in the provision of health care services as well as in the management of its business affairs and has earned the confidence of patients and the respect of the community by the ethical conduct of its practices.
-The Code of Conduct supplements the mission, vision and values of Cleveland Clinic and applies to all who provide services under the auspices of Cleveland Clinic and its affiliates.
-The Cleveland Clinic Code of Conduct is part of the overall program of Corporate Compliance.
-The Code of Conduct also provides standards of conduct to protect and promote integrity and to enhance Cleveland Clinic's ability to achieve its mission and compliance goals.
+Cleveland Clinic has a tradition of compliance with high ethical standards in the provision of health care services as well as in the management of its business affairs which has earned the confidence of patients and the respect of the community.
+The Code of Conduct supports the mission, vision and values of Cleveland Clinic and applies to all of our employees and Affiliates.
+The Cleveland Clinic Code of Conduct is an integral part of the Program and details standards of conduct designed to protect and promote integrity and to enhance Cleveland Clinic's ability to achieve its mission and compliance goals.

 There are 5 principles in the Code of Conduct: Integrity in Patient Care, Integrity in Billing and Financial Practices, Integrity in the Workplace, Legal and Regulatory Compliance and Ethical Responsibility.
-These principles are to be followed by all staff and service providers.
-All activity by or on behalf of the Cleveland Clinic is to comply with all federal, state and local laws.
-Cleveland Clinic requires honesty when representing Cleveland Clinic.
-Employees and other service providers owe a duty of complete loyalty to Cleveland Clinic and may not use their positions to profit personally at the expense of the organization, financially or otherwise.
-Those affiliated with Cleveland Clinic also have a duty to preserve and protect the assets of the systems and to ensure their efficient use.
+These principles are to be followed by all Cleveland Clinic employees and Affiliates.
+All activity conducted by or on behalf of the Cleveland Clinic must comply with all applicable laws, regulations and policies.
+Honesty and integrity are required of all who represent Cleveland Clinic.
+Claims and records are to accurately document and report all services and supplies that are billed.
+Employees and other service providers owe a duty of complete loyalty to Cleveland Clinic and should refrain from directly or indirectly performing duties, incurring obligations, or engaging in business or professional relationships where there is or would appear to be a conflict of interest.
+No outside activity may interfere with job performance.
+Cleveland Clinic employees and Affiliates are not to offer, authorize or promise to provide anything of value, directly or indirectly, to a government official or other person or entity in connection with Cleveland Clinic's cross-border transactions that does or might appear to secure an improper advantage in obtaining or retaining business.
+Employees and Affiliates also have a duty to preserve and protect the assets of the organization and to ensure their appropriate and efficient use.
+Cleveland Clinic computers, systems and computer accounts are intended for business use only.
+Cleveland Clinic prohibits retaliation in any form against any employee for bringing or lodging a complaint of discrimination or harassment or engaging in any other activity protected by law.

-All Cleveland Clinic employees, staff, volunteers and service providers are responsible for reporting any suspected or actual violation of the Code of Conduct or other policy irregularities to a supervisor, the Corporate Compliance Office or the Law Department.
+Cleveland Clinic has a policy of corrective action for those who violate the Code of Conduct, as well as for those who know or reasonably suspect that wrongdoing may be occurring and fail to report it.
+All those covered by the Code of Conduct are responsible for reporting any suspected or actual violation of the Code of Conduct or other policy irregularities to a supervisor, the Corporate Compliance Office or the Law Department.
 For those who wish to remain anonymous, the report may be submitted through the Corporate Compliance reporting line at 1-800-826-9294 or by using the secure email link on the Corporate Compliance Intranet site.
-View the complete Code of Conduct.